What Is Cervical Dystonia?

 Treatment for cervical dystonia may include physical therapy and occupational therapy to help maintain range of motion and prevent muscles from becoming rigid.
 Speech therapy and behavioral strategies, such as relaxation techniques, may also be used.

-Additionally, therapeutic techniques called sensory tricks, which can involve touching the side of the face that is not contracting, may cause spasms to stop temporarily.
+Additionally, therapeutic techniques called sensory tricks, which may involve touching the side of the face that is not contracting, can temporarily stop spasms.
 However, sensory tricks for cervical dystonia tend to lose effectiveness as the condition progresses.

-Heat packs and massage can also be used to help relax neck and shoulder muscles.
+Heat packs and massage can also help relax neck and shoulder muscles.

 Surgery and Other Procedures